mne-tools/mne-bids/CONTRIBUTING.md

 [installation documentation](https://mne.tools/mne-bids/dev/install.html).
-For a development environment we recommend that you perform the installation in a dedicated Python environment, for example using `conda`.
+For a development environment we recommend that you perform the installation in a dedicated Python environment, for example using `conda` (see: https://docs.conda.io/en/latest/miniconda.html).
 Afterwards, a few additional steps need to be performed.

-For all of the steps below we assume that you work in your dedicated `mne-bids` Python environment.
+**For all of the steps below we assume that you work in your dedicated `mne-bids` Python environment.**

 ### Clone MNE-Python and install it from the git repository